machVini/LealAppsApplying/README.md

-VekaScore
+# VekaScore
-This is a shameless copy of SofaScore
+This is a shameless copy of SofaScore, but the name is better.
+VK, a.k.a VEKAS, score